 - At the first meeting, the auditor details the guidelines they will follow and provides a checklist to help you prepare.

-- If the auditor is working remotely, they will send questionnaires that you’ll answer and request that you send them any documents they need.
-If on-site, the auditor may peruse documents at your offices, walk through areas they need to see, and conduct interviews in person.
+- If the auditor is working remotely, they will send questionnaires that you’ll answer and request that you send them any necessary documents.
+If on-site, the auditor may peruse papers at your offices, walk through areas they need to see and conduct in-person interviews.

-- The auditor will issue “findings,” or a report that describes where your organization complies and where it doesn’t, and recommends how to fill gaps or correct deficiencies.
-They’ll present their report at a final meeting, and suggest a timeline for corrective actions.
+- The auditor will issue “findings,” or a report describing where your organization complies and doesn’t, and recommends filling gaps or correcting deficiencies.
+They’ll present their information at a final meeting and suggest a timeline for corrective actions.

 What Do Compliance Audits Look for?